Nokia 9 PureView: Reception

-PC Magazine concluded that the 9 "could be the right smartphone for shutterbugs, but there are better options for everyone else".
-Praise was directed towards the design, display and software; Tom's Guide and Digital Trends felt that the RAW-Lightroom integration provided users with significantly more control over photographs.
-The in-display fingerprint scanner and battery life were both criticized in addition to the loudspeaker's sound quality.
+PCMag concluded that the 9 "could be the right smartphone for shutterbugs, but there are better options for everyone else".
+Praise was directed towards the design, display, and software; Tom's Guide and Digital Trends felt that the RAW-Lightroom integration provided users with significantly more control over photographs.
+The in-display fingerprint scanner and battery life were both criticized, in addition to the loudspeaker's sound quality.
 Reviewers also noted that the image processing was slow and were disappointed that a camera-oriented phone lacked an SD card slot, especially considering the size of RAW image files.
-The usage of an older Snapdragon 845 chip also drew some criticism initially as its competitors were using the newer Snapdragon 855 chip.
+The usage of an older Snapdragon 845 chip also drew some criticism initially, as its competitors were using the newer Snapdragon 855 chip.

 The 9 PureView received an overall score of 85 from DxOMark (matching that of Apple's iPhone 7 and LG's V30), with a photo score of 88 and a video score of 80.
-DxOMark remarked that "[W]ith the possible exception of its Bokeh capability, the Nokia 9 PureView doesn’t deliver either a photo or video performance on a par with other current model phones in its premium price range."
+DxOMark remarked that "With the possible exception to its Bokeh capability, the Nokia 9 PureView doesn't deliver either a photo or video performance on a par with other current model phones in its premium price range."

 In February 2020, the 9 PureView won a Good Design Award 2019.